 The thing is, Einstein never took an IQ test in his lifetime.
-Without any definitive answer, we can still estimate his probable IQ score.
-Einstein was a genius, no doubt about it, so where does that put Einstein’s IQ?
+Without any definitive answer, his probable score can still be estimated.
+He was brilliant, no doubt about it, so where does that put his IQ?

-Most theorists peg Einstein’s IQ between 160-190.
+Most theorists peg Einstein’s IQ score between 160-190.

 Because he never took any kind of test to measure his intelligence, the definite score is still a mystery.
-But without a doubt, he was a brilliant man with an incredible brain!
+But without a doubt, he was a brilliant man with an incredible brain.

-Who Has The Highest IQ In The World Today?
+Who Has the Highest IQ in the World Today?

 Terrence lives up to his staggering IQ results.
 He acquired his Ph.D. at the age of 20 and went on to become the youngest professor at UCLA by the time he turned 24.

 But IQ isn’t the be-all-end-all when it comes to measuring intelligence.
-And IQ is definitely no the only indication of future success.All our lives, we’ve been sold the lie that our intelligence, our potential, learning, and memory is somehow fixed, like a shoe size. — @JimKwik Click To Tweet
+And IQ is definitely not the only indication of future success.All our lives, we’ve been sold the lie that our intelligence, our potential, learning, and memory is somehow fixed, like a shoe size. — @JimKwik Click To Tweet

 But this simply isn’t true.